Work Practices and Policies

 - Update hiring information so prospective student employees are informed if they would be allowed to use headphones in a particular position.

 In case of illness or emergency notify your departmental supervisor as soon as possible before your scheduled shift.
-In case of weather related closing of the library contact your departmental supervisor for further information regarding your schedule.
+In case of weather related closing of the library contact your unit supervisor for further information regarding your schedule.

 Library equipment such as typewriters, photocopiers, fax machines, computers, printers etc. for personal use is prohibited.
-Students may not use the library business phones for personal calls except in cases of emergency or with the permission from a departmental supervisor.
+Students may not use the library business phones for personal calls except in cases of emergency or with the permission from a unit supervisor.

 Revised: February 19, 2010